cideM/visual-studio-code-insiders-nix/README.md

   you don't have to.

-The Nix code is very straight forward since the heavy lifting is already done by Nixkpgs and Home Manasger, respectively.
+The Nix code is very straight forward since the heavy lifting is already done by Nixkpgs and Home Manager, respectively.